Skip to main content

 jitCagePtr

-The exploit abuses jitCagePtr and SecureARM64EHashPins to allocate executable memory within the JIT cage and sign the ARM64 shellcode with a valid PAC signature, allowing unsigned native code to execute on PAC-enforced hardware.
+The exploit abuses jitCagePtr and SecureARM64EHashPins to allocate executable memory within the JIT cage and sign the ARM64 shellcode with a valid PAC signature.
+This allows unsigned native code to execute on PAC-enforced hardware.
 The technique allocates 40 MB of memory with new Uint32Array(10000000) and fills JIT memory with predictable patterns using a JIT spray of repeated x += 1 statements.
+This approach tricks the hardware into trusting the malicious code, bypassing PAC protections.

 Phase 6: shellcode execution and payload delivery